Kofirs2634/ingress-avatar-creator/README.md

 ## Features
 * Output image dimensions are 128x128 pixels
 * 9 background patterns, 35 foreground figures, and 8 colors to each of them
-* Simple to save: just right click on canvas and choose "Save image as..."
+* Simple to save:
+  * right click on canvas and choose "Save image as..."
+  * or use "Save" button beneath the canvas

 ## To-do List
 * [ ] Save the current state of the tool to the browser's local storage